-July 2020: this is a brand new page, and recipes will be coming in over the next few months, so bear with me as I fill it up.
-It came about when I started writing up Rogan Josh, a recipe I've been teaching for over 10 years.
+This is a fairly new page, and recipes will be coming in over the next few months, so bear with me as I fill it up.
+It came about when I started writing up Rogan Josh, a recipe I’ve been teaching for over 10 years.

 As it was my first Kashmiri recipe on this blog, I had to delve into Kashmiri cuisine and a little history, as you know I like to do.
 However, I quickly realised that it was a much bigger undertaking than was viable on a single recipe post, and decided that I had to create a page just for Kashmiri Cuisine.
 So here we are.